JuanTenopala/Project_4/README.md

     * defined a single country code for a country with 2 different codes
     * aggregated medal count to obtain a single result from the model
 3. ML model optimization improved marginally the accuracy / mean squared error

+## Results
+In our study to guess how many medals countries would win in the Olympics, we first tried  Logistic Regression but then switched to a  Random Forest.
+By changing the method, we saw a big jump in effectiveness in prediction, going from 46% to 79%.
+This suggests its efficacy in capturing the nuances of predicting Olympic outcomes.
+Looking ahead, we could make our predictions even better by using more detailed data and trying out more complex models to enhance prediction accuracy.

 ## Credits